-- The processing is necessary for the purposes of performing or exercising obligations or rights which are imposed or conferred by law on the controller or the individual in connection with employment, social security or social protection; or - Consent where freely given.
+• The processing is necessary for the purposes of performing or exercising obligations or rights which are imposed or conferred by law on the controller One West model Aug 2023 v2.0 or the individual in connection with employment, social security or social protection;

+- The processing is necessary for the purposes of protecting the physical, mental or emotional wellbeing of an individual: - The processing is necessary for statutory purposes: or - Consent where freely given.
 The School acknowledges because of the potential for the imbalance of power that it may be difficult for consent to be deemed valid and will only rely on this where no other ground applies.